balos1/Crystal.js/readme.md

 ##### Version 0.1.4
 ##### See it in action at http://cojomojo.github.io/Crystal.js/

-# A lightweight Javascript inline/live form validator
+## A lightweight Javascript inline/live form validator
 + 4KB minified
-+ No Jquery.
++ No JQuery.

-# Tutorial
 ## Getting Started
 1. Download or clone Crystal.js and include it in your HTML markup.